 - Leadership and management – 38 items

 - Ethics, accountability, and professionalism – 20

 there is no penalty for guessing.
 The exam is closed-book.
 You have four hours

 have to guess.
 You receive one point for each correct answer, and you are not

 submit your answers for scoring.
 Your results are immediately provided.
 The

 tallied and then converted to a scaled score.
 The scaled score ranges from 200

 to 800, and 500 is the minimum passing scaled score.
 Your official report includes your overall scaled score and information on your performance in each content area.
 If you did not pass, you can retake the exam twice within one year of your initial application, and you need to wait 30 days between attempts.
 Retake fees apply.

-That’s a great question.
+How Can I Prepare for the CFRE Test?That’s a great question.
 We’ve broken down the answer into three parts.

 - Do yourself a favor and study.
 Do not walk in unprepared.
 We have recommended prep materials below, but that only helps if you actually try.
 Plus, studying is actually proven to be the best antidote to test anxiety.

 - Take care of yourself.
 Make sure you’re eating well, exercising, and sleeping.
 All of these things are scientifically linked to brain performance.
 If you take care of your body, you’ll be helping your grades.